 The beauty of metaphors is that once we have found a metaphor for a concept or phenomenon, we can work with it, develop it, and use it to understand and explain aspects of the abstract concept that would be difficult to apprehend otherwise (Lakoff, 1992).
 Lakoff (1992) elaborates on this, referring to the commonly used metaphor of a journey when talking about love.
-Speaking of a journey allows us to say much about love that would otherwise be difficult—the travelers, the vehicle, the road, the destination, and so on.
+Speaking of a journey allows us to say much about love that would otherwise be difficult – the travelers, the vehicle, the road, the destination, and so on.
 In this way, metaphors allow us to organize and conceptualize our experiences and thereby help shape our thoughts.
-Crucially, they not only enable us to describe our world as we experience it, but also help us design our efforts to change and reshape that world.
+Crucially, they not only enable us to describe our world as we experience it but also help us design our efforts to change and reshape that world.
 This is of course both a strength and a weakness of metaphors: as a conceptual framing device, they can help us understand and alter reality, but (like any framing device) they can also restrict our vision and leave us blinkered to other important perspectives, which may in turn mislead our actions (Bekerman & Zembylas, 2018).

 Morgan (1997), in his seminal book on metaphors of organizations, presented fascinating insights into the relationship between how organizations function, and the metaphors used to describe them.
 His basic assumption was that every theory in organization and management is based on metaphors that lead us to view, understand, and manage an organization in a unique way, but that each metaphor provides only a partial view.
 While he embraces this, he claims that the true power of metaphors is their ability to contribute to areas of study: the metaphor helps us grasp the essence of a theory and may highlight aspects that were missed.
-Yanow (2008) adds to this that metaphors in action actually help reveal the tacit knowledge or situated knowledge that are usually so difficult to uncover; bringing them to the surface, using metaphors, then leads to action in response.
+Yanow (2008) adds to this that metaphors in action actually help reveal the tacit or situated knowledge that is usually so difficult to uncover; bringing them to the surface, using metaphors, then leads to action in response.

 When we review the uneven history of implementation research, as it has fallen in and out of fashion, it appears that implementation has suffered from an “identity problem,” and has often ended up being used as a synonym for every research topic in the policy arena.
 Or as Hupe & Hill (2016) put it, it seems that implementation is a residual concept.

 What is in common is the idea that the policy process at its resembles a harmonic concert, (Brinkerhoff, 1993; McLaughlin, 2002).
 Given this it might be interesting to ask: if implementation was music, what kind of music would it be?
 The answer to this question might help understand the set of rules and vocabulary (Boornazian, 2017) used in implementation theory as rules and vocabularies of music, thereby revealing the different ways in which the research can be done.
-Important to note that there is no preference to one metaphor over the other – they are all needed to get the complete answer as to what implementation research is and should be.
+It is important to note that there is no preference for one metaphor over another – they are all needed to get the complete answer as to what implementation research is and should be.
 In this sense adding more metaphors is welcomed.